HTML tables are appropriate for presenting data in two dimensions. In these kinds

 cell.

-Data tables should always include table headers (the <th> element). <th> elements should always have a scope attribute.
+include a <thead> tag, residing outside the main body of the table.
+Table cells should include a <th> element.
+The <th> element(s) should always have a "scope" attribute.
 Column headers should include scope="col", and row headers should include scope="row".
 Including scope attributes allows assistive technology to better understand the

 logical relationships presented in the table.

-- Highligh text inside table header, then right click, select cell > cell properties
+- Highlight text inside table header, select cell > cell properties to edit "cell type" and "scope"

 Table Caption